 Robert Beverly

-I was born in 1979 in Seoul, South Korea.
 My father was an international security consultant who traveled throughout East Asia during the 70’s trading and selling art, textiles and gemstones.
-In 1980, a year after my birth, my family fled Korea as political refugees following the assassination of Park Chung-Hee.
+In the early 80’s my family fled Korea as political refugees following the assassination of Park Chung-Hee.
 My mother, Ara Kim, was a student of theatre and would receive her MFA from Hunter College in New York.
 She currently is a director and playwright in Seoul, and a professor of theatre at Sungkyunkwan University.
-She is also an ambassador for Korean arts and culture and will present a performance at the Dionysus Theatre at the base of the Acropolis for the first performance there in over 2000 years.
+She is also the ambassador for Korean Theatre Arts for UNESCO.

 I was raised on a dairy farm in rural Wisconsin with my grandparents as my parents both worked internationally and traveled frequently.
-In 1997 shortly after my high school graduation, I traveled to Australia to work with one of my fathers associates staking gold plots and prospecting in the Australian outback.
-During this time I amassed a small collection of Aboriginal arts and crafts and also picked up an old 35mm Leica with which I document my months in the outback and subsequent travels throughout Indonesia and Asia.
+Shortly after my high school graduation, I traveled to Australia to work with one of my father’s associates staking gold plots and prospecting in the Australian outback.
+During this time I grew fond of Aboriginal arts and crafts and also picked up an old 35mm Leica with which I document my months in the outback and subsequent travels throughout Indonesia and Asia.

 After a year of traveling I came back to the states to pursue my education.
 I had become a proficient photographer and on a drive through the Southwest had met a young curator involved with an institution named the Center for Creative Photography.
 After looking at some of my prints she offered me a job, and as my gold funds were running low it seemed wise to accept.